NickBurkard/aws-cdk-scala/README.md

 ### Library

 Libraries are published for each AWS service, plus a `core` library for shared resources.
-Please refer to the [modules](./modules) directory to reference generated code.

 The latest version can be found on [mvn](https://mvnrepository.com/artifact/io.burkard/aws-cdk-scala-core) and on the [releases](https://github.com/NickBurkard/aws-cdk-scala/releases) page.